Supportive Services for Veterans Families Program

 - Crisis intervention

-- Life skills training on issues such as parenting, budgeting, health care and home maintenance
+- Referrals to life skills training on issues such as parenting, budgeting, health care and home maintenance

 - Employment and/or education referral and assistance